zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 **Treasure.** Within the tunnel lies the body of a dead adventurer.
 The corpse carries 3 gp and a _spell scroll_ containing the _Sunlight_ spell.
 In a recess 4.5 meters from the north opening lies a _mirror_ worth 5 gp.

 **Spotting.** A character who succeeds on a DC 12 Wisdom (Perception) check notices one of the spiders.
-On a 15 or higher, the character spots both spiders, and on a 20 or higher, the character also notices the dead adventurer and the scroll in its hand.
+On a 15 or higher, the character spots both spiders, and on a 20 or higher, the character also notices the dead adventurer and the scroll in their hand.

-**Traversing the Web.** Moving through the webs requires a DC 15 Strength (Athletics) check or Dexterity (Acrobatics) check, repeated for every turn of movement.
+**Traversing the Web.** Moving through the webs requires a DC 12 Strength (Athletics) or Dexterity (Acrobatics) check, repeated for every turn of movement.
 On a failure, the character becomes Restrained and must succeed on a DC 12 Strength saving throw at the end of their turn to break free.

 **Fighting the Spiders.** Any intrusion into the tunnel, or any action that damages the webs, causes the spiders to attack.
-A character who attempts to sneak through the passage must make a Dexterity (Stealth) check against the spiders’ Perception each time the character moves.
+A character who attempts to sneak through the passage must make a Dexterity (Stealth) check against the spiders’ Wisdom (Perception) check each time the character moves.

 **Burning the Web.** The webs are highly flammable.
 If ignited, flames spread through the entire passage and burn for 1 minute.
 Any creature caught in the fire is subject to the Burning hazard.
 The spiders immediately use all their movement to flee.
 Once the flames die out, the webs are completely destroyed, and the dead adventurer’s spell scroll is reduced to ash.